anushkaspatil/text-extraction/README.md

 # Text Extractor

 ## Goal
 The purpose of this project is to process images and PDF files to extract text using the OpenCV approach and Pytesseract exclusively.
+The code is added in the Jupyter notebook `text_extraction.ipynb`.

 ## User Story
 As a user, I should be able to easily process images and extract text from them using this tool.